RosettaCommons/documentation/CartesianMD.md

 *Back to [[Mover|Movers-RosettaScripts]] page.*
 ## CartesianMD

 CartesianMD calls Molecular Dynamics simulation in Rosetta with user-defined energy function.
 Runs NVT simulation (constant volume and temperature) with Berendsen thermostat.
 Integrator uses Velocity Verlet algorithm.
-Strongly recommended to use the Mover with Rosetta version since February 2016, since there was certain issues with the Mover in previous versions.
+Strongly recommended to use the Mover with Rosetta version since February 2016; there was certain issues with the Mover in previous versions.

 ```
 <CartesianMD name="&string"